Magma (character): X-Men Disassembled

 Magma was one of the many mutants that opposed the crazed X-Man from remaking the world in his image.
 When X-Man realized that his vision of the world would never come about with the X-Men around, X-Man made his enemies vanish in an instant, including Magma.

 House of X

-Magma later became a resident of the mutant nation of Krakoa.
-While there she joined the New Mutants on a mission to bring some mutants from her home town of Nova Roma to Krakoa and to save a young mutant from Carnelia who could not control her powers.
+Magma later became a resident of the mutant nation of Krakoa during House of X. While there she joined the New Mutants on a mission to bring some mutants from her home town of Nova Roma to Krakoa and to save a young mutant from Carnelia who could not control her powers.
 She also attempted to cause a volcanic eruption to help free the mutants who were wrongfully imprisoned in the Pit of Exile.

 Powers and abilities

 Magma is a mutant with geothermal powers.
 These grant her control over tectonic plates, even to the extent of causing seismic upheaval.
-Amara's powers allow her to be so in-tune with the Earth, she is able to sense seismic activity and prevent earthquakes before they happen.
+Amara's powers allow her to be so in-tune with the Earth that she is able to sense seismic activity and prevent earthquakes before they happen.
 She can also call forth molten rock from the Earth's core, producing projectiles composed of lava, or miniature volcanoes.